mamueluth/ros_team_workspace/docs/use-cases/ros2_control/setup_robot_hardware_interface.rst

 .. _uc-setup-ros2-control-hardware:

-This use-case describes how to set up a robot's hardware interface for the ros2_control framework using scripts from ROS Team Workspace (RosTeamWS) framework.
+This use-case describes how to set up a robot's hardware interface for the ros2_control framework using scripts from ROS Team Workspace (RTW) framework.

 ``ros2_control_setup-hardware-interface-package`` script accepts the file name